rupam-bumba/quickwork-assignment/README.md

             "text": "" text block of the email
 ***

-# Secrect and credintial
+# Secrect Credential and Setups
--  In developing precess I use my Personal account to test this API
+-  In the developing process, I use my Personal account to test this API which I cannot share please make your own version of the secret key and other Credential
-- As this google app is not verified it will not work for all google account you can contact me for testing
+- As this google API app is not verified yet it will not work for all google account you can contact me for testing
--  remove  Underscore (_) from  _clientCredentials.json file name or create a new clientCredentials.json file by simple copying it
+- Remove Underscore (_) from _clientCredentials.json file name or create a new clientCredentials.json file to store data